Viscosity Solutions for a System of PDEs and Optimal Switching: Introduction

-The purpose of this work is to fill in this gap by providing a solution to the optimal multiple switching problem when the switching costs could be positive or negative, using probabilistic tools as the Snell envelope of processes, backward stochastic differential equations (BSDEs for short), and partial differential equation approach.
+The novelty of this paper lies in the fact that we investigate the solution to the optimal multiple switching problem when the switching costs could be positive or negative, using probabilistic tools as the Snell envelope of processes, backward stochastic differential equations (BSDEs for short), and partial differential equations approach.

 We prove existence and uniqueness of the vector of value functions and provide a characterization of an optimal strategy of this problem when the payoff rates $\psi _{i}$ and the switching costs $g_{ij}$ (positive or negative) are adapted only to the filtration generated by a Brownian motion.
-Later on, in the markovian framework, we show that the value function of the problem is associated to an uplet of deterministic functions $(v^{1},\dots,v^{m})$ which is the unique solution of the following system of PDIs:
+Later on, in the markovian framework, we show that the value function of the problem is associated to an uplet of deterministic functions $(v_{1},\dots,v_{m})$ which is the unique solution of the following system of PDIs:

 where $\mathcal{A}$ an operator associated with a diffusion process and $\mathcal{I}^{-i}:=\mathcal{I}\setminus \{i\}$.
 It turns out that this system is the deterministic version of the Verification Theorem of the optimal multi-modes switching problem in finite horizon.